NightWhistler/nightwhistler.net/_posts/2019-01-17-gilette-commercial.md

-Twitter has been filled with pictures of people breaking their razors, throwing them down the toilet and generally showing that they are now done with Gilette.
+Twitter has been filled with pictures of people breaking their razors, throwing them down the toilet and generally showing that they are now done with Gillette.
 The intensity of the reactions show that a lot of people feel attacked.

 Personally I think a lot of this has to do with the sunken cost fallacy.